Chaittanyak/DeepfakeGen-GAN-Based-Deepfake-Image-Generator/README.md

 6. **Model Training**: Finally, we train the model using the CelebA dataset, allowing it to learn and generate deepfake images with the specified attributes.

-The Jupyter notebook in the Git repository contains the code and detailed explanations to help you recreate this deepfake image generation model in Python.
+The ipynb file in the Git repository contains the code and detailed explanations to help you recreate this deepfake image generation model in Python.